-The parties can provide for arbitration of future disputes by inserting the following clause into their contracts:
+The parties can provide for binding arbitration of future healthcare disputes involving Payors and Providers by inserting the following clause into their contracts:

-Any controversy or claim arising out of or relating to this contract, or the breach thereof, shall be settled by arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, and judgment on the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.
+Any controversy or claim arising out of or relating to this contract, or the breach thereof, shall be settled by arbitration, administered by the American Arbitration Association pursuant to its Healthcare Payor Provider Arbitration Rules, and judgment on the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.

-Arbitration of existing disputes may be accomplished by use of the following:
+Arbitration of existing disputes may be accomplished by use of the following clause:

-We, the undersigned parties, hereby agree to submit to arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules the following controversy: (describe briefly) We further agree that the above controversy be submitted to (one) (three) arbitrator(s).
+We, the undersigned parties, hereby agree to submit to binding arbitration administered by the American Arbitration Association, under its Healthcare Payor Provider Arbitration Rules, the following domestic healthcare controversy involving a Payor and a Provider: (describe briefly).
+We further agree that the above controversy shall be administered according to one of the following three designated tracks: (Insert one of the following: Desk/Telephonic Track, Regular Track, or Complex Track).
 We further agree that we will faithfully observe this agreement and the rules, that we will abide by and perform any award rendered by the arbitrator(s), and that a judgment of any court having jurisdiction may be entered on the award.